stoplightio/spectral/docs/getting-started/rulesets.md

       function: truthy
 ```

+Spectral has a built-in set of functions which you can reference in your rules.
+This example uses the `truthy` to create a rule that checks that the value is true.
 The example above adds a single rule that checks that tags objects have a description property defined.

 Running `spectral lint` on the following object with the ruleset above will result in an error being reported, since the tag does not have a description: